-- Clever tools to mitigate chargebacks: Costs associated with hard KYC and chargebacks are monitored by the VMPI and Ethoca chargeback prevention tools.
+- Clever tools to mitigate chargebacks: Costs associated with hard KYC and chargebacks are monitored by the Visa Merchant Purchase Inquiry (VMPI) and Ethoca chargeback prevention tools.

 - Potentially stale data: Although Trustchain checks are conducted in real-time, the actual information contained within does not update in real-time, and is thus less reliable than data sources that do.

-- No reverse phone/email lookups: These data points can generate unique signs of a trustworthy or malicious user, such as an old family email account, or connecting via a virtual phone, respectively.
+- No reverse phone or email lookups: These data points can generate unique signs of a trustworthy or malicious user, such as an old family email account, or connecting via a virtual phone.

 Doug Fieldhouse originally founded Vesta in 1995, offering payment solutions long before the rise of ecommerce.
 By leveraging these decades of experience as well as modern software technology, Vesta now specializes in fraud prevention for enterprise businesses with a focus on CNP payments for telecom companies.
 Vesta’s clients include T-Mobile, Vodafone, AT&T, and EE.

-This vendor’s payment and fraud solutions are based on proprietary ML algorithms, device fingerprinting provided by ThreatMetrix, and patented data analysis tools that utilize a consortium data vault of over 2 trillion collected data points.
-The company is so confident in its fraud-stopping capabilities that it offers complete reimbursement for any transaction the system labels as valid which then turns out to be fraudulent.
+This vendor’s payment and fraud solutions are based on proprietary ML algorithms, device fingerprinting provided by ThreatMetrix, and patented data analysis tools that utilize a consortium data vault of over two trillion collected data points.
+The company is so confident in its fraud-stopping capabilities that it offers complete reimbursement for any transaction the system labels as valid that then turns out to be fraudulent.

 - Moneyback guarantee: Vesta reimburses its customers for any false negatives that turn into fraud events.